qemus/qemu-docker/readme.md

       BOOT: "http://www.tinycorelinux.net/13.x/x86/release/Core-13.1.iso"
     ```

-    After starting the container it will be downloaded once, and stored for future use.
+    It will be downloaded once during the first run of the container.

   * ### How do I change the size of the data disk? ###